lorrainea/Seedability/ReadME.md

 Column 2: Read_j id or Read_i id (if parameter -r is used).

-Column 4: Number of shared seeds (t) between sequence pair.
+Column 4: Number of shared seeds (t) between every sequence pair.

-Column 5: Length of shared seeds (k) between sequence pair.
+Column 5: Length of shared seeds (k) between every sequence pair.

 Seedability will also return on the command line the optimal (k,t) values for all reads.